Understanding FISTA's weak convergence: A step-by-step introduction to the 2025 milestone

 \emph{ The goal of this paper is to provide an elementary self-contained exposition of the proof of weak convergence of the FISTA sequence $(x_k)_\knn$.} We do not claim priority to this remarkable result; instead, our aim is to make this material easily accessible for teaching: indeed, undergraduate students who took introductory courses in convex optimization and in functional analysis\footnote{A course in functional analysis is optional if one is solely interested in the convergence in Euclidean space.} should be able to enjoy this proof.

 The remainder of this paper is organized as follows.
-In \cref{s:sota}, we review the state of the art on FISTA in September 2025.
-First steps towards the convergence proof are taken in \cref{s:approch}.
+In \cref{s:sota}, { we review two facts on FISTA that were known in September 2025. } First steps towards the convergence proof are taken in \cref{s:approch}.
 In \cref{s:BCCH}, we discuss a very useful tool for establishing convergence of real sequences.
 Salzo sequences, which capture the essential idea of Opial's Lemma, are considered in \cref{s:Salzo}.
 The final \cref{s:theproof} contains a structured proof of weak convergence for FISTA, as well as an example featuring a convex feasibility problem with a solution set that is not a singleton.

 Our notation is standard and follows largely \cite{BC2017}.